My parents pay a visit, in my dreams - RV Travel

 By Chuck Woodbury

-Before I drifted off to sleep last night, my parents paid me a visit.
+After I drifted off to sleep last night, my parents paid me a visit.
 They died 10 years ago, so they didn’t really visit me.
 But I could see them as I lay there with my eyes closed.
 My mother wore one of her favorite pink blouses.
-I don’t know what what my father wore, but I could see him, almost like he was really there.
+I don’t know what my father wore, but I could see him, almost like he was really there.

 I almost never dream of my parents, which surprises me.
 Growing up, all the way into my own “senior” years, I dreamed of them, but it was usually a nightmare, where they had died.
 It was always good to wake up and realize I was just dreaming.